WangX-Lab/PreCanCell/README.md

 PreCanCell first identified the differentially expressed genes (DEGs) between malignant and non-malignant cells commonly in five common cancer-associated single-cell transcriptome datasets.
 With each of the five datasets as the training set and the DEGs as the features, a single cell is classified as malignant or non-malignant by *k*-NN (*k* = 5).
 Finally, the single cell is classified by the majority vote of the five *k*-NN classification results.

 # Details
 + The function `PreCanCell_data()` is used to data preprocessing.
 Its input should be normalized expression matrix with rownames being genes and colnames being cells.
+The input data can be any library-depth normalization (e.g. TPM, CPM), but not log-transformed.
 + The function `PreCanCell_classifier()` is used to identify malignant and non-malignant cells from single-cell transcriptomes, containing 2 parameters: testdata and cores.
   + "testdata" is a output matrix of the function `PreCanCell_data()`.
   + "cores" is the number of threads.